run2bizdocs/docs/en-us/docs/4biz-helium/processes/problem/use/register-problem.md

 ### Linking additional items

-On the left side of the screen, besides the three options (Requester, Incidents and Problem) we already presented to create the problem, there's a box to link additional items.
+On the left side of the screen, besides the options we already presented to create a problem, there's a box to link additional items.

 |Function|Description|
 |--------|-----------|